rakdcolon/FlowVision/README.md

     pip install -r requirements.txt
     ```

-    *Note: Ensure you have a `requirements.txt` file in your repository containing:*
+    *Note: Ensure you have a [requirements.txt](requirements.txt) file in your repository.

 ## License